railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    :scale: 75
    :align: center

-   *Order line on a supplier order*
+   *Purchase Order Line*

-When you have selected the product, OpenERP automatically completes the other fields on the form:
+When you have selected the product, OpenERP automatically completes the other fields in the form:

-* :guilabel:`Product UoM`, taken from the :guilabel:`Purchase Unit of Measure` field on the product form,
+* :guilabel:`Product UoM`, taken from the :guilabel:`Purchase Unit of Measure` field in the product form,

 * The :guilabel:`Description` of the product in the supplier's language,

-* :guilabel:`Scheduled Date`, calculated from the order date and the lead time
+* :guilabel:`Scheduled Date`, calculated from the order date and the lead time,

-* :guilabel:`Unit Price`, provided by the supplier pricelist,
+* :guilabel:`Unit Price`, taken from the supplier's pricelist,

 * :guilabel:`Taxes`, taken from the information on the product form and partner form, depending on the rules seen in :ref:`Financial Analysis <ch-financial>`.

 .. tip:: Product Wording and Code

-   When you enter supplier names on the product form, you can set a name and a product code for each individual supplier.
+   When you enter supplier names in the product form, you can set a name and a product code for each individual supplier.
-   If you do that, OpenERP will then use those details in place of your own internal product names for that selected supplier.
+   If you do that, OpenERP will then use those details instead of your own internal product names for that selected supplier.

 If you work with management by case, you can also set the analytic account that should be used to